-Scope
+Scope:

-The proposed Greenhouse Gas Reduction Resolution recommends reductions of port emissions across scope 1, 2 and 3 emissions - emissions that POT and NWSA have varying levels of control over.
+The proposed Greenhouse Gas Reduction Resolution recommends reductions of port emissions across scope 1, 2 and 3 emissions - emissions that the NWSA has varying levels of control over.

 Due to the global acceptance of the Greenhouse Gas Protocol, scope 3 emissions are now expected to be included in an organization's calculations and goal setting.
-Therefore, in order to set comprehensive GHG emission reduction targets, POT must identify which value chain activities to include in scope 3 emissions.
+Therefore, in order to set comprehensive GHG emission reduction targets, NWSA must identify which value chain activities to include in scope 3 emissions.

-Scope 1 - accounts for all direct emissions under the operations of the port
+Scope 1 - accounts for all direct emissions under the operations of the NWSA.
+As the NWSA does not own property, Scope 1 emissions will be managed by the homeports.

-- Fuel combustion in facilities (boilers, furnaces, etc.) - Fuel used by port-owned vehicles - Fuel used by any port-owned and operated cargo handling equipment
+- Fuel combustion in facilities (boilers, furnaces, etc.) - Fuel used by homeport-owned vehicles - Fuel used by any homeport-owned and operated cargo handling equipment

-Scope 2 - accounts for all indirect emissions
+Scope 2 - accounts for all indirect emissions.
+Purchased electricity, steam, heating and cooling for port-owned building consumption.
+Scope 2 emissions will be mostly managed by the homeports.
+Allocations for NWSA will be determined during the GHG emissions inventory.

-- Purchased electricity, steam, heating and cooling for port-owned building consumption - 1) e.g. POT Administration building, Fabulich Center, and Maintenance
+1) e.g. POT Administration building, Pier 69

-Scope 3 - accounts for all other sources of GHG emissions created within the port's value chain.
+Scope 3 - accounts for all other sources of GHG emissions created within the NWSA's value chain.
 Recommended sources are listed below in Table 1.